WilliamsStudentsOnline/wso-frontend-training/Personal Website React/README.md

 At this point, you should be all set to develop!

 13. Type `yarn start` and begin to develop your website in React!
 Refer to the [crash course document](react-crash-course.md) for some guidance.
+Starter code using the Elastic UI library, as well as instructions is available in the starter code folder - refer to the [README](./Starter%20Code/README.md).

 **Deployment**